Judy Blair (netball): Netball career

 After the disappointment of narrowly finishing second at Eastbourne, Blair gave birth to her first child but continued playing netball, moving positions to wing attack where her explosive speed and deception were ideal.
 She was named as captain of the New Zealand team for the 1967 World Netball Championships in Perth, where New Zealand won all seven of their matches to become world champions for the first time.

 Across her international career, Blair played in 19 Test matches, and she was unbeaten as captain.
 After retiring, she remained involved in netball, and received a coaching certificate in 1975.

 Later life

 In 1972, Blair gave birth to her daughter Belinda, who would also go on to play netball for New Zealand.
 They were the first mother and daughter to represent New Zealand in netball.

+The 1967 world championship team was inducted into the New Zealand Sports Hall of Fame in 1996.
 In the 2006 Queen's Birthday Honours, Blair was appointed a Member of the New Zealand Order of Merit, for services to netball.
+In 2024, she was an inaugural inductee to the Netball New Zealand Hall of Fame.